zoomacode/hugo-site/content/posts/finding-anagrams-in-a-string-leetcode/index.md

 ---
-title: "One Interesting Code Challenge"
+title: "One Interesting Code Challenge from Leetcode: finding anagrams in a string"
 date: 2022-05-29T11:22:58-07:00
 draft: true
 author: Anton Golubtsov
 ---

-In my coding interviews I often use a simplified version of [this challenge from leetcode](https://leetcode.com/problems/find-all-anagrams-in-a-string/).
+In my coding interviews I often use a simplified version of [this challenge from Leetcode](https://Leetcode.com/problems/find-all-anagrams-in-a-string/).
 The simplified version I use: _Given two strings `s` and `p`, return true if `s` contains an anagram for `p`_.
 I like this task because the solution and be improved little by little and there are a lot things to discuss.
 From algorithmic complexity to CPU cache level optimization.
 Here I want to walk you through how I solved that challenge for the first time.